chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 essence, a rule is a Python function that is used to detect issues with the AST.
 When registered with ``chplcheck``, the name of the function becomes the name of the rule (which can be used to enable and disable the rule, as per the above sections).
 To mark a Python function as representing a rule, ``chplcheck``'s Python API provides two decorators.
-These decorators correspond to the two 'flavors' of rules in the linter.
-The two 'flavors' of rules in ``chplcheck`` are 'basic' and 'advanced'.
+These decorators correspond to the two 'flavors' of rules in the linter: 'basic' and 'advanced'.

 Basic Rules
 ~~~~~~~~~~~